microhass/space-travellers/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thank the Microverse community for their support and guidance throughout this project.
-Special thanks to my peers and mentors for their constructive feedback and advice.
+> We would like to thank the Microverse community for their support and guidance throughout this project.
+Special thanks to our peers and mentors for their constructive feedback and advice.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->